Bakers prepare, bake and decorate bread, rolls, pastries, desserts, cakes and slices.

 Pay for bakers varies according to experience.

-- Unqualified bakers usually earn between minimum wage and $38,000 a year.
+- Unqualified bakers usually earn the minimum wage.

-- Bakers working in supervisory roles can earn up to $67,000.
+- Bakers working in supervisory roles can earn more than this.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Bakers may do some or all of the following:

 - follow recipes and change ingredients when needed